isar/isar/docs/docs/links.md

 ## Backlinks

-I hear you ask "What if we want to express reverse relationships?".
-Don't worry, we'll now introduce backlinks.
+I hear you ask, "What if we want to express reverse relationships?".
+Don't worry; we'll now introduce backlinks.

 Backlinks are links in the reverse direction.
 Each link always has an implicit backlink.
 You can make it available to your app by annotating an `IsarLink` or `IsarLinks` with `@Backlink()`.

-Backlinks do not require additional memory or resources and you can freely add, remove and rename them without losing data.
+Backlinks do not require additional memory or resources; you can freely add, remove and rename them without losing data.

-We want to know which students a specific teacher has so we define a backlink:
+We want to know which students a specific teacher has, so we define a backlink:

 ```dart
 @collection